dimagong/react-take-home-test-2/README.md

 ## Submission instructions

-Email founders@medisearch.io and give EduardOravkin access to the repo.
+Email founders@medisearch.io and give the GitHub users EduardOravkin and mpmisko access to the repo.
 Also please honestly report the time that this test has taken you.
+However, please note that speed isn't very important.